 Margaret Walsh, CDP

-Sister Margaret, formerly Sister Marie Consolata, entered the Community from Most Blessed Sacrament parish in Natrona Heights, Pa.
+Sister Margaret, formerly Sister Marie Consolata, entered the Community from Most Blessed Sacrament parish in Natrona Heights, PA.
 She was raised in a home that reverenced the Catholic faith, and the example of her family, especially her mother, inspired her vocation.
-She attended Catholic schools and was impressed by the kindnesses and service of the Sisters.
-She remembers always wanting to be a teacher and helping others to learn about themselves and the world.
+She attended Catholic schools and was impressed by the kindness and service of the Sisters of St. Joseph.
+She remembers always wanting to be a teacher and helping others to learn about God, themselves and the world.

-Sister Margie is grateful for the opportunities she has had to minister in a variety of ways over the past 50 years.
-She was always challenged to bring God into the lives of the students, staff and families that she worked with, to give them hope for the future, to instill the knowledge that God is always with them and loves them deeply.
-She is thrilled when she sees a student growing to be a better person, not just a better student with more book knowledge.
+Sister Margie is grateful for the opportunities she has had to minister in a variety of ways over the past 60 years.
+She was always challenged to bring God into the lives of the students, staff, families and Community members that she worked with to give them hope for the future and to instill the knowledge that God is always with them and loves them deeply.
+She is thrilled when she sees someone she has helped grow to be a better and happier person, not just more knowledgeable.

-Sister Margie describes herself as “quiet and a good listener, generous, loyal and dependable, patient and persevering.”
-She likes to “fix things” and enjoys working with computers and any technology.
-She also likes watching movies, dancing (watching & participating), listening to music, watching sports (especially Steelers football and Penguin hockey), and playing the guitar.
+Self-described as quiet, a good listener, generous, loyal, dependable, patient and persevering, Sister Margie likes to "fix things" and enjoys working with computers and any technology.
+She also likes watching movies, dancing (watching & participating), listening to music and watching sports (especially Steelers football and Penguins hockey).